Skip to main content

 Truth or Consequences adds the hot springs and alternative culture dimension.
 The town rebranded itself from Hot Springs to Truth or Consequences in 1950, and it has attracted artists, wellness seekers, and alternative community members ever since.
 The collections that accumulate there reflect a culture of engaged, eclectic reading that complements the more industrial and historical libraries of the Silver City-Grant County area.

-What I Buy from Silver City and Southwest NM Sellers
+What Silver City and Southwest NM Collections Hold

 Mining, Geology, and Metallurgical Engineering